ivoflipse/Pawlabeling/readme.md

 Installation
 -----

-Requires Python 2 (2.6 or newer), I'm not sure whether my dependencies are supported by Python 3 yet.
+Requires Python 2 (2.6 or newer), Python 3 is not supported because of the lack of OpenCV wrappers.

 I strongly recommend that you consider installing Python packages with pip, as in it is the current preferred method.
 If you are using pip, you can directly install all the dependencies from the requirements file using